lexadler/test-problem/README.md

 ## Requirements:

-1. Python3.8 and Docker CE must be installed on the host.
+1. Python 3.8 and Docker CE must be installed on the host.

 ## Creating test environment: